Saravanan1999/MovieAgent/README.md

 [![PyPI version](https://img.shields.io/pypi/v/arklex.svg)](https://pypi.org/project/arklex)
 ![Python version](https://img.shields.io/pypi/pyversions/arklex)

 Arklex Agent First Organization provides a framework for developing **AI Agents** to complete complex tasks powered by LLMs.
-The framework is designed to be modular and extensible, allowing developers to customize workers/tools that can interact with each other in a variety of ways under the supervision of the orchestrator managed by *Taskgraph*.
+The framework is designed to be modular and extensible, allowing developers to customize workers/tools that can interact with each other in various ways under the supervision of the orchestrator managed by *Taskgraph*.
+In this implementation Movie worker has been added.

 ## 📖 Documentation